-The oil reservoirs must be refilled to the indicated level with the specified lubricant, (see a

-- distribute oil to bearing surfaces The shaft should be rotated monthly by hand at least 10 to 15 revolutions to - are the same as paragraph 5b.
-"Provisions for oil mist lubrication" - These motors are packed with grease.
-Storage procedures
+The oil reservoirs must be refilled to the indicated level with the specified lubricant, (see The shaft should be rotated monthly by hand at least 10 to 15 revolutions to - are the same as paragraph 5b.
+"Provisions for oil mist lubrication" - These motors are packed with grease. distribute oil to bearing surfaces Storage procedures a